Tomás Carlovich: Style of play and temperament

-Left-foot talent, number 5 in Central midfielder the back, Carlovich was a very technically gifted player.
-During the friendly match against the Argentine selection in 1974, he inflicted a legendary bridge on Francisco Sá.
-The legend, unverifiable, says that he invented the double small bridge, even more humiliating for the adversary.
+A left-footed central midfielder who typically wore the number 5 jersey, Carlovich was noted for his technical skills.
+During the friendly match against the Argentine selection in 1974, he inflicted a bridge on Francisco Sá.
+A claim was made that he invented the double small bridge.
 El Trinche himself wanted to put things into perspective.
 “Here in Rosario, there are tons of inventions around me.
 But they are false.
 People in Rosario love to tell stories.
-I would have made small bridges going back and forth (the famous doble caño), but it’s not that important.
-Until it became a unique signature, which he could do every time according to the fans' requests throughout his football career.
-He has a similar physical appearance and positioning to Sergio Batista.
-El Trinche was also a tall and rather slow player.
-Those who have seen him play often compare him to Diego Maradona for his ball-control-keeping skills to Fernando Redondo for his defensive focus-cut the game and Juan Román Riquelme for his presence on the pitch.
-He is a deep playmaker with great vision, at the highest level, able to cross the ball 40 yards with precision, genius without trying at all.
-From the recording, video, playing style in 1988.
-That's Maradona in the defensive midfield position, with high technical skills, magic, can do everything.
+I would have made small bridges going back and forth (the famous doble caño), but it’s not that important."
+It became a signature throughout his football career.
+El Trinche was a subjectively tall and slow player.
+Those who have seen him play often compare him to Diego Maradona for his ball-control-keeping skills, to Fernando Redondo for his defensive focus, and Juan Román Riquelme for his presence on the pitch.
+He was a deep playmaker, able to cross the ball 40 yards with precision.

-The prestigious sports magazine El Grão described him like this: He had his style: he was an elegant, virtuous and somewhat disdainful central midfielder.
+The prestigious sports magazine El Grafico described him like this: He had his style: he was an elegant, virtuous and somewhat disdainful central midfielder.
 He walked slowly, but with reasoning inversely proportional to his walk.
 Carlovich is something like the greatest exponent of the lyrical arc of Argentine football.
 According to the record, the playing style during the peak period in 1974, continued in the 1983 documentary.
 Because he played most of his career in lower categories of Argentine football (he gave up fame and the first division to continue playing with his friends), GloboEsporte.com defined him as "The best Argentine player that the world hasn't seen".